 This needs to be enabled for the Apple Watch that you sleep with.
 Open your Watch app on your iPhone, its a side view Watch icon that looks like this:

-Scroll down and open Privacy.
+Next, while still in the Watch app on your iPhone, scroll down and open Privacy.
 Ensure that Respiratory Rate is enabled:

-(3) Turning On Sleep Mode
+(3) Turning On Sleep Focus Mode

-The most important point here and one that users easily miss is that respiration will only measure if you enable sleep mode on your Apple Watch when you go to bed.
+The most important point here and one that users easily miss is that respiration will only measure if you enable Sleep Focus mode on your Apple Watch when you go to bed.
 Apple have designed it this way.
 You do not need to be using the Apple Sleep app or using the Apple sleep schedules, you just need to enable Sleep Mode at bedtime to allow the Watch to send your respiration rate data to Health on your iPhone.

 Swipe up on your Apple Watch to open the Control Centre